-- Not sure how cost effective this is since it takes so many coats.
+- Not sure how cost effective it is since it takes so many coats.

 - The dust from this stuff gets everywhere.
-I mean everywhere.
-Even with the door closed while Michael painted, it was down our hall and all over the bathroom.
-Clean up was not difficult per se, but it did take awhile.
+Even with the door closed while painting, we found dust down the hall and all over the bathroom.
+Clean up wasn’t difficult, because the dust didn’t stick, but it did take awhile.

 Pros of tub and tile spray paint

-Even though the coverage is not great, the change is dramatic.
+- Even though the coverage is not great, the change is dramatic.
 Our entire bathroom feels completely different now!
-And it is an entirely different experience to take a shower in that light and bright space!
+And it is a wonderful experience to take a shower in that light and bright space!

 Tips for tub and tile spray paint

 - Pay attention to how many cans you need to order for coverage.
 Michael and I guesstimated because we didn’t see on the website how much was needed- but now I see that a standard bathtub takes 5-7 cans.
 Knowing that, we probably should have ordered about 15 cans

 - You absolutely will need a respirator, not just a face mask, because of the fumes.
 This is the one that we have been using for years, and it works great.